Ross W. Stahl during an oral history recording session at

 00:23:13

-Ed Dooks: When all the people were working in these buildings got out (of work)...I'm going back to the trolley cars...era...uh..did a lot of people use the trolley cars going to and from work in these buildings?
+Ed Dooks: When all the people that were working in these buildings got out (of work)...I'm going back to the trolley cars...era...uh..did a lot of people use the trolley cars going to and from work in these buildings?

-Ross Stahl: I presume if they lived in outlining areas that they had to use the trolleys because there were very few cars.
+Ross Stahl: I presume if they lived in outlining areas, that they had to use the trolleys because there were very few cars.
 The only people to my knowledge, as I recollect, that had cars might be doctors or veterinarians or something like that...for their type of work.
 But the individuals, you know they were very few or very, very few.

 My father, he worked for Rogers Fiber for 12 years.
 Not in the buildings on Water Street.
 If you continue over by where the electric power and light company is now. even beyond there, Rogers had a large factory there with a spur from the mainline railroad tracks coming to it.
 And, uh, they manufactured the...what they call a leatherboard that's used in the counters of...that go in shoes.
 They made their own product.
-And then...and it had to be exposed to the sun for a period of time and all types of weather and they...it uh...some kind of a coating they put on it.
+And then...and it had to be exposed to the sun for some time and all types of weather and they...it uh...some kind of a coating they put on it.
 And then the counters...they manufactured counters in that factory too...and that factory later was discontinued and torn down and everything was ...went over the Water Street.
-And that, the uh...the fiberboard...they had exposed places where the fiberboard was exposed to the weather for periods of time on Water Street.
+And that, the uh...the fiberboard...they had exposed places where the fiberboard was exposed to the weather for some time on Water Street.
 And then they would take it to the factory which was across the street and cut it up into the right lengths.
 And then they molded it on molding machines.
 I presume the molding machines had some type of heat in it...that would bend the counters because they kept their shape.
 And Mr. Rogers...he had a factory in Cincinnati as well as this one here...yeah...but Eliot Rogers lived in Kennebunk and his...he had brothers that were involved in the business...called Rogers Brothers...with him.
 And uh...they uh...they had a...because I know one man that worked in Cincinnati for him for a long while.
 My father was a shipper at the plant on Water Street for 12 years.
 And that's about the story...and, and there was another company...and I think it was owned by Rogers too...went under another name called Walton Trunk.
 They made these canisters for hospitals and laundries and things...to put clothes in with casters on 'em and they could move around.
 They made a lot...they made that there too.

 00:26:15